bitdessin/JustDeepIt/docs/source/tutorials/leaf-extraction.rst

-Model Training and Leaf Extraction
+Model training and leaf extraction
 ==================================

 Training is performed as follow steps: